Speeding, no insurance and handling stolen goods – the latest Sunderland court cases

 Syed Tahmid Rahat Hussain, 22, of Salisbury Street, who denied failure to identify a driver but was convicted was fined £180 with six penalty points.

-Jonathan Leigh Hodgson, 31, of Grange Park Crescent, Bowburn, was fined £530 with three penalty points.
+Jonathan Leigh Hodgson, 31, of Grange Park Crescent, Bowburn, was fined £530 with three penalty points for speeding.